Connecting to the VEX V5 Competition Field

 Controller screen is shown in the Home menu with a signal strength icon and a Brain icon in the top right corner.
 There is also a Pause icon in the top right corner, indicating that the system is currently in Disabled Mode.

-A "pause" icon will appear when the V5 system is currently in Disabled mode.
+Disabled Mode: A Pause icon will appear when the V5 system is currently in Disabled mode.

 Controller screen is shown in the Home menu with a signal strength icon and a Brain icon in the top right corner.
 There is also a Code icon in the top right corner, indicating that the system is currently in Autonomous Mode.

-A "code" icon will appear when the V5 system is currently in Autonomous mode.
+Autonomous Mode: A Code icon will appear when the V5 system is currently in Autonomous mode.

 Controller screen is shown in the Home menu with a signal strength icon and a Brain icon in the top right corner.
 There is also a Play icon in the top right corner, indicating that the system is currently in Driver Control Mode.

-A "play" icon will appear when the V5 system is currently in Driver Control mode.
+Driver Control Mode: A Play icon will appear when the V5 system is currently in Driver Control mode.

 One V5 Controller is shown connected to another V5 Controller using a Smart Cable, and that Controller is connected to the Field Control using an Ethernet Cable.